bbauska/UC-Davis-Inter-jQuery/README.md

 page position to wherever I am on the page, set my calendar year, and figure out where I am on the page and the color that links the correct thing.
 That should all work.
 Now, if I go over here and test this after saving that.
-Hopefully, I did it right. \"Refresh. \" Notice second section, it should have maybe first section, second section, third section.
+Hopefully, I did it right. &quot;Refresh. &quot; Notice second section, it should have maybe first section, second section, third section.
 We&apos;re searching.
 Now, if I refresh the page while I&apos;m down the page, No, it didn&apos;t work right there.
 Third section, second section, seems to be a little bit off.
 I don&apos;t know.
 Yeah, it seems to be working.
-I&apos;m up here at the top of the page if I click \"Refresh.\" I&apos;m at the top of the page.
-If I go down to the second option and click
+I&apos;m up here at the top of the page if I click &quot;Refresh.&quot;
-\"Refresh,\" the second section becomes highlighted.
-We go down to the third section and click \"Refresh.\"
+I&apos;m at the top of the page.
+If I go down to the second option and click &quot;Refresh,&quot; the second section becomes highlighted.
+We go down to the third section and click &quot;Refresh.&quot;

 Now into the second section.
 It&apos;s on the cusp there, maybe that&apos;s why.
 Now, I&apos;m not sure why it&apos;s a little bit off.
 But it&apos;s pretty close.